ricniew/ITM-TLS1.n-implementation/README.md

   1. Make sure that port 3660 is open on the firewall (Agent/TEPS - TEMS connection).
 If a local firewall is in use, also here allow incomming connection on 3660.
   2. First configure your TEMS and the WPA to use IP.SPIPE and IP.PIPE (**how to**: see TEMS and WPA section).
 By default TLSV1.x and all existing ciphers are allowed to be used.
   3. Configure your TEPS to use IP.SPIPE with TLSV1.2 and the specific ciphers for the TEMS connection (**how to**: See TEPS section for further config TEPS actions related to TLSv1.2 only usage)
-  4. Configure the Summarization and Pruning Agent to use HTTPS and port 15201 to connect to TEPS.
+  4. Configure the Summarization and Pruning Agent to use HTTPS and port 15201 (if you did not modify the default set in `ìnit_global_vars`) to connect to TEPS.
   5. Configure all your Agents to use IP.SPIPE with TLSV1.2 and the specific ciphers only for the TEMS connenction (**how to**: see Agents section)

 **C.**
 If all your TEMS use **both IP.SPIPE and IP.PIPE** and **some Agents use IP.PIPE and others IP.SPIPE** you need:

   1. Leave the TEMS configuration as it is.
   2. Configure your TEPS to use IP.SPIPE with TLSV1.2 and the specific ciphers for the TEMS connection (**how to**: See TEPS section for further config TEPS actions related to TLSv1.2 only usage)
-  3. Check if the Summarization and Pruning Agent is using HTTPS and port 15201 to connect to TEPS.
+  3. Check if the Summarization and Pruning Agent is using HTTPS and port 15201 (if you did not modify the default set in `ìnit_global_vars`)  to connect to TEPS.
 If not, configure it accordignly.
   4. Configure all your Agents to use IP.SPIPE with TLSV1.2 and the specific ciphers only for the TEMS connenction (**how to**: see Agents section)

 <BR> [\[goto top\]](#content)